dotnet/docs-maui/docs/fundamentals/data-binding/binding-mode.md

 </ContentPage>
 ```

 In this example, the `HslColorViewModel` is instantiated, and `Color` property set, and set as the page's `BindingContext`.
-The <xref:Microsoft.Maui.Controls.BoxView>, `Label`, and three <xref:Microsoft.Maui.Controls.Slider> views inherit the binding context from the <xref:Microsoft.Maui.Controls.ContentPage>.
+The <xref:Microsoft.Maui.Controls.BoxView>, <xref:Microsoft.Maui.Controls.Label>, and three <xref:Microsoft.Maui.Controls.Slider> views inherit the binding context from the <xref:Microsoft.Maui.Controls.ContentPage>.
 These views are all binding targets that reference source properties in the viewmodel.
-For the `Color` property of the <xref:Microsoft.Maui.Controls.BoxView>, and the `Text` property of the `Label`, the data bindings are `OneWay` - the properties in the view are set from the properties in the viewmodel.
+For the `Color` property of the <xref:Microsoft.Maui.Controls.BoxView>, and the `Text` property of the <xref:Microsoft.Maui.Controls.Label>, the data bindings are `OneWay` - the properties in the view are set from the properties in the viewmodel.
 The `Value` property of the <xref:Microsoft.Maui.Controls.Slider>, however, uses a `TwoWay` binding mode.
 This enables each <xref:Microsoft.Maui.Controls.Slider> to be set from the viewmodel, and also for the viewmodel to be set from each <xref:Microsoft.Maui.Controls.Slider>.

-When the example is first run, the <xref:Microsoft.Maui.Controls.BoxView>, `Label`, and three <xref:Microsoft.Maui.Controls.Slider> elements are all set from the viewmodel based on the initial `Color` property set when the viewmodel was instantiated:
+When the example is first run, the <xref:Microsoft.Maui.Controls.BoxView>, <xref:Microsoft.Maui.Controls.Label>, and three <xref:Microsoft.Maui.Controls.Slider> elements are all set from the viewmodel based on the initial `Color` property set when the viewmodel was instantiated:

 :::image type="content" source="media/binding-mode/simplecolorselector.png" alt-text="Simple color selector.":::

-As you manipulate the sliders, the <xref:Microsoft.Maui.Controls.BoxView> and `Label` are updated accordingly.
+As you manipulate the sliders, the <xref:Microsoft.Maui.Controls.BoxView> and <xref:Microsoft.Maui.Controls.Label> are updated accordingly.

 ## Overriding the binding mode